proxmox/proxmox-backup/docs/storage.rst

 important.
 This ensures that you are able to react quickly in case of an emergency and keeps disruption of your services to a minimum.

+:ref:`Verification jobs <maintenance_verification>` can also assist in detecting a ransomware presence on a Proxmox Backup Server.
+Since verification jobs regularly check if all backups still match the checksums on record, they will start to fail if a ransomware starts to encrypt existing backups.
+Please be aware, that an advanced enough ransomware could circumvent this mechanism.
+Hence, consider verification jobs only as an additional, but not a sufficient protection measure.

 General Prevention Methods and Best Practices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~